Patrick Racing: First stint

+Gordon Johncock's final win with the team came in 1983 at Atlanta.
+Later in the season, he suffered season ending injuries in a crash at Michigan.
+Johncock would come back for 1984, but suffered another injury in a crash at Indy.
+He abruptly announced his retirement in 1985.
+Patrick would utilize several drivers in 1983–1985, including Chip Ganassi, Danny Ongais, Bruno Giacomelli, and Johnny Rutherford.
+Ganassi suffered a violent, nearly career-ending crash at Michigan in 1984.
+In late 1984, two-time World Driving champion Emerson Fittipaldi was hired as a replacement for Ganassi in the #40 car.
+After a three-year sabbatical from racing, Fittipaldi had come to Indy cars in 1984, attempting to restart his driving career.

-In the mid-1980s, the team expanded to two cars, featuring drivers Emerson Fittipaldi and Kevin Cogan.
+Stability started to return to the team in 1985–1986.
+The Wildcat chassis program was retired, and the team switched to the customer March chassis.
+The team continued to run two cars, eventually settling on drivers Emerson Fittipaldi and Kevin Cogan.
 The team parted ways with STP, and 7-Eleven became their primary sponsor for 1985.
 In 1986, Marlboro joined the team, their first Indy car sponsorship program since 1971.
 Cogan achieved his first and only win of his career in 1986 at Phoenix.
 Fittipaldi won his first CART race, the Michigan 500, in 1985.
 Cogan finished a heartbreaking second place in the 1986 Indianapolis 500, after being passed with just over two laps to go.

-For 1987, the team secured the use of the new Ilmor Chevy Indy V-8 engine.
+For 1987, the team secured the use of the new Ilmor-Chevrolet V8 engine.
 Fittipaldi won two races, and finished 10th in points.
-Kevin Cogan, on the other hand, had a disappointing season full of retirements, and parted ways with the team at season's end.
-After dropping back down to a one-car effort, Fittipaldi won two more races in 1988, finished 2nd at Indy, and improved to 7th in points.
+Kevin Cogan on the other hand, had a disappointing season full of retirements, and parted ways with the team at season's end.
+After dropping back down to a one-car effort, Fittipaldi won two more races in 1988, finished 2nd at Indianapolis, and improved to 7th in points.
+The team was strengthened by the arrival of engineer Mo Nunn.